LanceMcCarthy/DevOpsExamples/README.md

-# Azure DevOps and GitHub Actions - Examples for Telerik and Kendo
+# CI-CD Examples for Telerik and Kendo

 This repository contains a rich set of CI-CD demos that show you how to use Azure DevOps and GitHub Actions to build your Telerik and Kendo powered applications.